behowell/fluentui/packages/react-theme-provider/etc/react-theme-provider.api.md

 };

 // @public (undocumented)
-export function useThemeProviderState(draftState: ThemeProviderState): void;
+export function useThemeProviderState(draftState: PartialThemeProviderState): ThemeProviderState;

 // (No @packageDocumentation comment for this package)